History and Evolution of the Nursing Process

 - Inadequate Resources and Support: Nursing practice in early times was characterized by limited resources, including staffing, equipment, and educational opportunities.
 Nurses may have lacked the support and infrastructure needed to fully implement systematic approaches like the nursing process in their daily practice.
 Without adequate resources, nurses may have struggled to conduct thorough assessments, develop comprehensive care plans, and provide the level of care envisioned by frameworks like the nursing process.

 - Gender Bias and Stereotypes: Nursing has long been associated with femininity and gender bias and stereotypes may have influenced perceptions of nursing practice.
-Nursing was often seen as an extension of women’s caregiving roles within the family, which could have undermined efforts to establish nursing as a distinct profession with its own specialized knowledge and skills.
+Nursing was often seen as an extension of women’s caregiving roles within the family, which could have undermined efforts to establish nursing as a distinct profession with its specialized knowledge and skills.
 Gender bias may have also contributed to the devaluation of nursing work and hindered efforts to promote nursing frameworks like the nursing process as essential components of healthcare delivery.

 - Resistance to Change within the Nursing Community: Even within the nursing community, there may have been resistance to adopting new frameworks and approaches to practice.
 Nurses who were accustomed to traditional ways of delivering care may have been hesitant to embrace systematic models like the nursing process, particularly if they perceived them as overly bureaucratic or rigid.
 Resistance to change within the nursing community could have slowed the integration of the nursing process into nursing practice and hindered efforts to advance the profession.